zzzx2025/SFILS/mongo/README.md

 For the app, we will also be creating a virtual environment to run it.
 Everything we did for MySQL on the app is the same as the one for MongoDB, so nothing have change for this.

 # Acknowledgement
 I would like to acknowledge that Ryder helped clarified some things for me.
 Since this assignment is similar to assignment 1, I just needed help clarifying some of the instructions, I tend to confuse myself sometimes.
+I would also like to ackknowledge the use of copilot in VSCode for autofilling some of the code I needed or might need.